opentdf/otdfctl/docs/man/policy/attributes/namespaces/deactivate.md

 Deactivation will permanently reserve the Namespace name within a platform.
 Reactivation and deletion are both considered "unsafe" behaviors.

+For information about reactivation, see the `unsafe reactivate` subcommand.

 For reactivation, see the `unsafe` command.